Below is a look at the variety of resources App State provides for underrepresented students.

 - Scholars with Diverse Abilities Program

 SDAP aims to prepare college-aged students with intellectual disabilities for personal growth and occupational success.
-The goal upon completion of the two-year program is that students obtain competitive, integrated employment and live independent, fulfilling lives.
+The goal upon completion of the program is that students obtain competitive, integrated employment and live independent, fulfilling lives.

 - Student Learning Center